amir-yazdani/personal-webpage/content/project/pose_estimation/index.md

 +++
 # Project title.
-title = "Human Posture Estimation in p-HRI"
+title = "Human Posture Estimation in Teleoperation"

 # Date this page was created.
 date = 2019-04-27T00:00:00